 Translated as “stream of the Lat people”, Dà Lat is a city in Southern Vietnam about 6.5 hours away from Ho Chi Minh City.
-A popular stop for motorbike riders, Dà Lat is also the capital city of the Lam Dong Province.
-Located at an altitude of 4,921 feet (1,500 meters) about sea level, mist frequently covers the valley throughout the year.
+Located at an altitude of 1,500 m (4,921 ft) about sea level, mist frequently covers the valley throughout the year.

-Dà Lat’s cool climate is filled with wintertime marigolds and cherry blossoms.
+Dà Lat, a popular stop for motorbike riders and the capital city of Lam Dong Province, has a climate is filled with wintertime marigolds and cherry blossoms.
 The abundance of pine forests has earned Dà Lat the nickname of “City of Thousand Pine Trees”.
 Though, another nickname, “City of Eternal Springs” is sometimes used because of Dà Lat’s scenic display of orchids and roses.

 Provincial Capital in Central Vietnam

 Dà Lat is in a scenic area of Central Vietnam and the city is renowned for its hills, lakes, pine forests, and waterfalls.
 The heart of the city is centered around a golf course and lake, which have become focal points for tourists.
 With elevated views of the valley, Dà Lat has been a holiday destination since the days of French colonialism.

 While Dà Lat is officially a part of Vietnam’s Central Region, the city sits further south, which makes it accessible from Ho Chi Minh City.
 Transportation options between Ho Chi Minh City and Dà Lat include private cars, public buses, trains, and planes.
 Travelers who take a car or bus should expect to be on the road for about 6.5 – 9 hours.

 The vast differences in times would be down to how frequently a bus has to stop for other travelers and the local traffic.
 Trains take about the same time.
 The fastest way to get to Dà Lat is by plane and it takes about 1 hour.